Craniocerebral neuroblastoma metastases usually involve the calvaria, orbits, skull base and the dura.

 The oropharynx includes the base of the tongue, the inferior surface of the soft palate and uvula, the anterior and posterior tonsillar pillars, the glossotonsillar sulci, the pharyngeal tonsils, and the lateral and posterior pharyng...

-The oropharynx forms part of the pharynx, being the continuation of oral cavity and nasopharynx superiorly, and the larynx and hypopharynx inferiorly.
+The oropharynx forms part of the pharynx, being the continuation of the oral cavity and nasopharynx superiorly, and the larynx and hypopharynx inferiorly.

 The oropharynx is the posterior continuation of the oral cavity and the inferior continuation of the nasopharynx.